Our promise. We provide a buying advantage with verified reviews and unbiased editorial research.

 - DIY installation

 - Self-monitoring option

 - Few home automation features

-Ring is a solid security system for those who want to monitor their homes remotely.
-Additional Ring security products can get pricey, but customers enjoy not having to sign a long-term contract.
+Ring’s strengths are in ease of use, affordability and video quality.
+It’s a solid do-it-yourself home option to monitor your house from your phone.
+Additional Ring security products can get pricey, but customers like not having to sign a long-term contract.

 The overall security system is great because it allows you the ability to connect between different devices.
 I am able to connect my outdoor floodlight camera with the Ring mobile...Read full review

 Lets you see and communicate with people on your doorstep from your phone or compatible device.
 Its 1080p high-definition cameras have 150-degree horizontal and vertical fields of view.
 Water-resistant and automatically connects to the app via Wi-Fi.

 Deters threats with built-in spotlights and security sirens.
 It has 1080p HD video and color night vision, two-way talk and sends real-time alerts when it detects motion.